lrrr-omicron/ni/README.md

 ck-898498443454354.jpg
 ck-3489934934584345.jpg
 oldtimey/
-definition.md  # this is a file you can create that will be converted by ni-cmd reingest
+definition.md  # this is a file you can create that will be converted by ni-reingest
                # to definition.html if you have pandoc installed
 definition.html # if you want to browse your collection with a web browser,
                 # you can see a page you create describing what the tag is